We Fight to Build a Free World: An Exhibition by Jonathan Horowitz

 The Jewish Museum

-We Fight to Build a Free World is an exhibition curated by the artist Jonathan Horowitz.
-The exhibition looks at how artists have historically responded to the rise of authoritarianism and xenophobia as well as racism, anti-Semitism, and other forms of bigotry.
-The exhibition also addresses issues surrounding immigration, assimilation, and cultural identity.
+We Fight to Build a Free World was curated by the artist Jonathan Horowitz.
+The exhibition looked at how artists have historically responded to the rise of authoritarianism and xenophobia, as well as racism, anti-Semitism, and other forms of bigotry.
+The presentation also addressed issues surrounding immigration, assimilation, and cultural identity.

-The exhibition graphics are installed as wheat pasted posters, a nod towards one of the key works in the exhibition: Ben Shahn, We Fight for a Free World!, c.
+The exhibition graphics are installed as wheat-pasted posters, a nod toward one of the show’s key works: Ben Shahn, We Fight for a Free World!, c.
 1942.
-This piece depicts a series of wheat pasted posters that Shahn designed for The Office of War Information.
-It has been central to Horowitz’s thinking and inspired the name to the exhibition.
-In a tribute to Shahn, Horowitz approached 36 contemporary artists who contributed their own protest poster to the exhibition, seen in this sightline.
+This piece depicts a series of wheat-pasted posters that Shahn designed for The Office of War Information.
+It has been central to Horowitz’s thinking and inspired the name of the exhibition.
+In a tribute to Shahn, Horowitz approached 36 contemporary artists who contributed their own protest posters to the exhibition.

 The areas leading into the galleries were painted in “Post No Bills” construction-site-green.